vukbgit/PHPCraft-architecture/walkthrough.md

   * write some gibberish inside (like `xyz`)
   * test the url __http://your-domain.tld
   * you should get a 500 Internal Server Error
+* to test that the Apache module mod\_rewrite is enabled look for 'mod\_rewrite' into index.php output
 * clean the gibberish and put the above code which:
   * switches on apache rewrite engine (FollowSymlinks is required)
   * sets the default route for bare domain request